 A rich public domain is an essential element for the growth of the Information Society, creating multiple benefits such as an educated public, new jobs, innovation, business opportunities, and the advancement of sciences.
 Information in the public domain should be easily accessible to support the Information Society, and protected from misappropriation.
 Public institutions such as libraries and archives, museums, cultural collections and other community-based access points should be strengthened so as to promote the preservation of documentary records and free and equitable access to information.

 Part III.
-Appended Texts on Data Privacy and Protection
+Data Protection

-The following includes a selection of the texts most likely to be useful to legislators and other governmental authorities.
+The following includes a selection of the texts of international instruments most likely to be useful to legislators and other governmental authorities, in chronological order by year of their adoption.